 water or a handful in a shallow bath.

-Loose underclothes: By wearing loose underclothes that are preferably cotton (not nylon) during an outbreak, you can help minimize discomfort and allow
+Loose underclothes: By wearing loose underclothes that are preferably cotton (not nylon) during an outbreak, you can help minimize discomfort and allow healing.

-done in a cool bath and it is important to remember to drink plenty of fluids as this dilutes the urine.
+Water Relief: For anyone experiencing extreme pain when urinating, the process can be less painful when done in a cool bath and it is important to remember to drink plenty of fluids as this dilutes the urine.

 Bach Flower Remedies: